Closing up your lakeshore cabin is never as exciting as opening it up, but it’s important to protect your waterfront property during the off-season.

 Check corners, floorboards, eaves and other nooks and crannies for holes that may be big enough to let in unwanted winter critters (and remember, adult mice only need a hole the size of a dime).
 Seal up the gaps using steel wool, which mice and squirrels cannot chew through.
 (Don’t forget to check behind refrigerators, ovens, beds and other larger objects that don’t get moved often.
 Those are the most common places for small holes to go unnoticed.)

 If you plan to shut down the cabin for the entire winter, you’ll want to bleed the pipes and shut down plumbing completely.
 Begin by shutting off your main water valve, then follow these tips from This Old House to make sure you cover all your bases.

 7. Check the furnace

 If you won’t need heat for the entire winter, turn the furnace off.
 Vacuum the inside and check its filter to ensure it’ll be up and running in the early spring months.
-Your early-spring-cabin-fever self will thank you
+If you don’t have any replacement filters on hand, order them now and have them delivered to your primary residence.
+Your early-spring-cabin-fever self will thank you.

 8. Unplug all appliances

 Start with the kitchen and move through every room to be sure that nothing is plugged in.
 Don’t forget to check behind couches for power strips.
 Have someone check your work — this is a great job for eager kiddos!